cherryOnslaught/cherry_nodes/README.md

 ---

-## AccurateAO (HBAO) Node
+## Cherry Ambient Occlusion

 ### What It Does
-- High-quality, tileable ambient occlusion (AO) map generation from texture maps:
+- High-quality, tileable ambient occlusion map generation from texture maps:
   - **Color Map** (Albedo)
   - **Depth Map**
   - **Normal Map**
-- Supports seamless (tileable) texture processing.
+- Supports seamless texture processing.
 - Handles large images (e.g., 4K) by processing in tiles, with automatic overlap and blending to avoid seams.
-- Offers user control over AO quality, radius, sample count, and tiling.

 ### How It Works
 - Uses a Horizon-Based Ambient Occlusion (HBAO) algorithm, sampling the depth and normal maps in multiple directions to estimate occlusion.
-- Processes images in tiles with overlap and feathered blending to avoid visible seams, even for seamless textures.
+- Processes images in tiles with overlap and feathered blending to avoid visible seams.
 - Dynamically adjusts tile overlap to match the AO radius, and prevents settings that would cause artifacts.

 ### Node Inputs